KTXM

-KTXM (99.9 FM; "Texas Thunder Radio") is a terrestrial American radio station, airing a country music format licensed to Hallettsville, Texas, simulcasting 94.3 KYKM Yoakum.
+KTXM (99.9 FM; "Texas Thunder Radio") is a commercial radio station airing a country music format licensed to Hallettsville, Texas, United States, simulcasting 94.3 KYKM Yoakum.
 The station is owned by Kremling Enterprises, Inc.

 On May 30, 2025, the Federal Communications Commission revoked the broadcast licenses for KTXM and sister station KYKM(FM) due to delinquent regulatory fees from FY 2017-21and FY 2024.
 The order also dismissed pending renewal applications for the stations.
 The FCC had issued a "Pay or Show Cause Order" in January 2024.